davekilian/primer/basic/circuits.md

 > Diagram showing the inside of a battery: two cells, one tightly packed with electrons and one loosely packed, with insulators providing a barrier providing nowhere to go

 As we see in this diagram, the battery internally consists of two globs of material, called **cells**.
 The negative cell (the one connected to the negative terminal of the battery) consists of densely packed electrons; the positive cell (connected to the positive terminal) has electrons too, but they're less densely packed.
 The electrons in each cell continually try to repel each other, but the cells are surounded by insulation, so the electrons have nowhere to go.
-Everything is stable at this point.
+For now, everything is stable.

 Now say we connect the two terminals using a **conductor** (which is just a name for any material that *does* allow electrons to pass through easily):